GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

 gcloud config set eventarc/location $REGION
 ```

-### Configure a service account
+### Configure service accounts

-Default compute service account will be used in Audit Log triggers.
+Default compute service account will be used in triggers.
 Grant the
 `eventarc.eventReceiver` role to the default compute service account:

 ```sh